image: Paramount Pictures

 Watch the movie (it’s available for streaming via one of your providers) and you’ll fall in love with the bustling streets of Taipei.
 But unlike found in most Hollywood movies, this love won’t go unrequited as all you need to do is step foot onto Taipei City’s Taishun Street, Xinhai Road, and Grand Hotel Taipei to soak up the celluloid.
 There’s also an important scene in a Taipei City McDonald’s (No. 128, Section 4, Chengde Rd, Shilin District) but you can skip that, unless of course you’re craving a Big Mac or pork burger (McDees is a bit different in Taiwan) to go with your film location tour.

-If you’re unfamiliar with Taiwan and would like help from someone who has in-depth knowledge of the movie locations listed above, download the app and connect to a local guide.
+If you’re unfamiliar with Taiwan and would like help from someone who has in-depth knowledge of the movie locations listed above, book a tour and connect to a local guide.